Timeline of how events unfolded as search for Titanic submersible continues

 The Polar Prince and 106 Rescue Wing continued to conduct surface searches throughout Monday evening.

-On Tuesday, Oceangate confirmed that its chief executive and founder Stockton Rush is “aboard the submersible as a member of the crew”.
+On Tuesday afternoon, OceanGate confirmed that its chief executive and founder Stockton Rush is “aboard the submersible as a member of the crew”.

 A Canadian Aircraft P3 Aurora joined the effort, as the search area expanded to 10,000sqm.